Generalizations of the Eierlegende-Wollmilchsau: Diamonds

 \begin{lem} Any geminal subvariety that is not a component of a stratum of Abelian differentials contains a surface with a pair of twin cylinders. \end{lem} Note that Abelian doubles can never be components of strata, but quadratic doubles can be hyperelliptic connected components of strata of Abelian differentials. \begin{proof} Otherwise every cylinder on every surface would be free, and \cite[Theorem 1.5]{MirWri2} would give that the subvariety is in fact a component of a stratum of Abelian differentials. \end{proof}

-Suppose $\cM$ is described by the third possibility above.
-Since $\For(\cM)$ is codimension 1, $\cM$ is not a stratum, and hence Lemma \ref{L:NotAllFree} gives the existence of pairs of twin cylinders on some $(X,\omega)\in \cM$.
-If $(X, \omega)$ contains a free marked point, then moving the marked point into such a pair on $(X,\omega)$ alters the height of one cylinder, but not its twin.
+Suppose first that $\cM$ is described by the third possibility above.
+If the surfaces in $\cM$ do not have free marked points, then $\cM$ is a quadratic double, as desired.
+Suppose therefore, in order to derive a contradiction, that the surfaces in $\cM$ contain a free marked point.
+Since $\For(\cM)$ is codimension 1, $\cM$ is not a stratum, and hence Lemma \ref{L:NotAllFree} gives the existence of a pair of twin cylinders on some $(X,\omega)\in \cM$.
+Moving the free marked point into such a pair on $(X,\omega)$ alters the height of one cylinder, but not its twin.
 (Note that a free marked point cannot lie on the boundary of a pair of twin cylinders.)
 This contradicts the assumption that $\cM$ is geminal.
-So in fact the surfaces in $\cM$ do not have a free marked point, showing that $\cM$ is a quadratic double.